AkiraJM/ASOT/ReadMe.md

 # Anchor Space Optimal Transport (ASOT)
 This repository contains the source codes of the paper [_Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems_](https://ieeexplore.ieee.org/document/10704726), whcih is currently published in IEEE Transactions on Neural Networks and Learning Systems.

-As decribed in our paper, we implement our proposed anchor space learning models such as ASOT-ML, ASOT-DL, and ASOT-k, where ASOT-ML is based on a metric leanring framework detailed in Figure 2(a) of our preprint, ASOT-DL is based on a dictionary learning framework (Figure 2(b)), and ASOT-k is another variant based on the mini-batch k-means.
+As decribed in our paper, we implement our proposed anchor space learning models such as ASOT-ML, ASOT-DL, and ASOT-k, where ASOT-ML is based on a metric leanring framework detailed in Figure 2(a) of our paper, ASOT-DL is based on a dictionary learning framework (Figure 2(b)), and ASOT-k is another variant based on the mini-batch k-means.

 It should be noted that, because we use GPU parallelization, CUDA and cuDNN are required for faster computation.
 Although these codes are also runnable in a cpu-only environment, we do not recommand to run them on machines without GPU.
 In details, we run them in an environment with CUDA v11.3+cuDNN 8.2.1.